top of page

 Hiilawe Falls, Waipio Valley

-We rode in a Mercedes Sprinter van that could fit about 16 people.
-The seats were comfortable, and there was AC to keep us cool despite the heat outside.
-The van was equipped with speakers throughout so you could hear the driver's commentary when he used his microphone.
-We had no trouble hearing, and our driver rarely needed to use the microphone.
+We rode in a Mercedes Sprinter van that comfortably fit about 16 people.
+The seats were comfortable, and the van had strong air conditioning, which helped a lot given the heat outside.
+It was also equipped with speakers throughout the cabin so everyone could hear the driver’s commentary clearly.
+Even when he did use the microphone, we had no trouble hearing, and overall the ride felt smooth and well-managed.

 Big-Island, Hawaii: Waipio Valley Black Sand Beach